prathimacode-hub/ML-ProjectKart/.github/issue_template/feature_request.md

 Title: Project Title
 About: Suggest an idea for this project
 Name: YourName
+DefineYou: LGM-SOC'21 Participant / Contributor
-Labels: Feature Request
+Label: Feature Request
-Assignees: ''
+Assignee: ''

 ---